stereobooster/react-snap/Readme.md

 `react-snap` can capture all AJAX requests.
 It will store `json` request to the same domain in `window.snapStore[<path>]`, where `<path>` is the path of json request.

-Use `cacheAjaxRequests: true` to enable this feature.
+Use `"cacheAjaxRequests": true` to enable this feature.

+This feature can conflict with browser cache see [#197](https://github.com/stereobooster/react-snap/issues/197#issuecomment-397893434) for details.
+You may want to disable cache in this case - `"puppeteer": { "cache": false }`.

 ### Service Workers